 We all get hurt.
 Life is not a smooth ride, but I think the worst thing we can do is keep going over it.
 We may want to wait for “everything to work out” before we let go, but the blessings and the lessons and the beauty of what we thought was a broken season are much more likely to appear once we’ve moved on and gotten some perspective, and when we’re not wound up so tight.

 Let go.
 Open up.
 Find hope.

-It’s not a way back I’m looking for, but a way forward, not a re-creation, but a re-design.
+It’s not a way back I’m looking for, but a way forward.
+It’s not a re-creation, but a re-design.
 I’m looking for a whole new way of being within the present, and becoming who I need to be.

 I spent two full weeks coming back to this mantra every single day:

 It is not your present

 Open your heart to forgiveness, love, and wide-open possibility.

 This is not the end.
 The story isn’t over yet.
 When we can truly believe that, even if we don’t see the redemption yet, we will shift from a sense of doubt to a sense of possibility.